 Discussions monolith vs microservice are hotter than ever.
-Usually, monolith is synonym for “tangled mess” in these discussions.
+Usually, a monolith is synonym for “big ball of mud” in these discussions.
 It of course needn’t be so.
 A modular monolith is perfectly possible.
 Also, microservices isn’t an entirely new idea either.
 As some says, it’s SOA done right.

 The usual argument in favor of microservices is that autonomy is a good thing: teams can pick the best appropriate tools, develop in parallel without friction, and scale services independently of each other.
 The main drawback is an increased complexity of the overall system, primary on the operations side but also on the tools side.